anhtlauncher/Elerium-IMGUI/README.md

 # Elerium
 ![image](https://user-images.githubusercontent.com/83477843/183229086-76838894-4870-4a12-9d8b-49e158ba2564.png)
+\n
 This is a copy of Elerium UI Library V2 that is ImGUI styled
 # Documentation
 Hello, and welcome to this documentation document!
-This will briefly cover all the necessary steps, you need to create a nice UI. :)
+This will briefly cover all the necessary steps, you need to create a nice UI. :) \n
-The main variable you will be using is called ("library").
+The main variable you will be using is called ("library"). \n

 ```
 Function Map: